Foden still has 'big part' to play for England

 However, after being introduced late in England's opening Group B win against Iran, he was left on the bench during the goalless draw with the US as Southgate instead chose to bring on Jack Grealish and Marcus Rashford in the quest for a breakthrough.

-While Southgate admits it is impossible to keep "everyone happy", he has praised Foden's attitude before Tuesday's final group game against Wales.
+While Southgate acknowledges it is impossible to keep everyone happy, he praised Foden's attitude before Tuesday's final group game against Wales.

 "Phil's mentality to training and the way he's approaching everything is excellent," added Southgate.